elias-bina/anarchic-penguins/README.md

     - A 1v1 phase against a boss to get its sympathy and a part of its army

 Every time every of your heroes (or if only one ?) dies, you have to restart a run and your army dissolves.
-However, by fighting again and again against the King, you will gain sympathy prom the people and will be able to start with an army, or get some abilities.
+However, by fighting again and again against the King, you will gain sympathy from the people and will be able to start with an army, or get some abilities.

 There is different classes of penguins that you can play, and they will be randomly chosen at the start of each run.

 The more you approach the king, the more cold will the environnement be, so be careful not to freeze in place !
 Moving fast and using abilities will allow you to be warmer (and then to move faster, hit harder, etc), so you might want to combo your way through your ennemies :)

+Once you defeat the king, you'll be able to become the king, but since you're now really cold resistant, you become the new king of pinguins, and your successors will now have to fight your former self